About the Goldwater Scholarship

-- **PDP students must enroll in at least 12 units of undergraduate coursework each semester following grant receipt (you must be classified as an undergraduate rather than a graduate student while receiving the Goldwater Scholarship)
+- **If you are a current PDP student, you must enroll in at least 12 units of undergraduate coursework each semester following grant receipt (In other words, recipients need to be classified as an undergraduate rather than a graduate student while receiving the Goldwater Scholarship.)

-- have maintained at least a 3.0 GPA (Please note Goldwater is very competitive and the average GPA of 2016 recipients was 3.96)
+- Have a college grade point average of at least a 3.00 on a 4.00 scale (Please note Goldwater is very competitive and the average GPA of 2017 recipients was 3.96)

 Applicant Instructions for University Nomination

-- Schedule an initial meeting with Katie Calvert to review the requirements of the Goldwater Scholarship by November 18, 2016
+- Schedule an appointment with Katie Capra to review the requirements of the Goldwater Scholarship by November 10, 2017.

-- What are your career goals and professional aspirations?
-Indicate which area(s) of mathematics, science or engineering you are considering pursuing in your research career and specify how your current academic program and your overall educational plans will assist you in achieving your career goals and professional aspirations (3,000 characters max)
+1. What are your career goals and professional aspirations?
+Indicate which area(s) of mathematics, science or engineering you are considering pursuing in your research career and specify how your current academic program and your overall educational plans will assist you in achieving your career goals and professional aspirations.
+(3,000 characters max)

-- Describe an activity or experience that has been important in helping shape or reinforce your desire to pursue a research career in science, mathematics or engineering (1,5000 characters max)
+2. Describe an activity or experience that has been important in helping shape or reinforce your desire to pursue a research career in science, mathematics or engineering.
+(1,500 characters max)